dexterbt1/zimmerman/README.markdown

 ----------------------------------------

 First, this is *NOT* a Capistrano-clone in Perl nor a Shipwright-clone.
-It is neither a build-system that replaces to `make`, `rake`, `CPAN`, etc.
+It is NEITHER a build-system that replaces to `make`, `rake`, `CPAN`, etc.
 As described, it heavily borrows concepts from these systems.
 Zimmerman tries to be a simpler implementation with certain assumptions.

 This project was started because a deployment management tool is needed to fit a very specific company / workflow / codebase / team-training / time-cost-constraints.
-This unique combination led us to either shop or build our own.
+This unique combination led us to either shop/buy or build our own.
 We opted the latter.

 See and test for yourself if Zimmerman can help you simplify your deployment.